-In the third of our interviews with the Selectors for Graduate Photography Online 2017, we talk to Ivy Lahon, Picture Editor at Save the Children.
+Introducing the Selectors for the BA Phase of Graduate Photography Online 2017: we talk to Ivy Lahon, Picture Editor at Save the Children.

 Tell us about your job and the work of Save the Children?
 What does your core role at the organisation involve?